Social Media Marketers: Here’s Why Augmented Reality Matters

 According to Adweek, “As the pandemic continues to push more consumer interactions into the virtual realm, augmented reality could become one of the top new use cases for new 5G networks…Experts expect 5G to eventually reach speeds of between 10 and 100 times that of current 4G LTE wireless and provide expanded processing power to support more elaborate AR and other mixed-reality graphics.”

-Right now, there is a dearth of AR experiences in the marketplace
+Right now, there is a lack of AR experiences in the marketplace

 But there’s no need to wait for 5G; in fact, it may be ill advised.
 With billions of AR-enabled mobile smartphones already on the market, the potential rewards for brands today are incredibly significant–particularly at this early stage, when there is more demand for AR content than supply.